Bhutan's Dragon Trail: A Journey to the Heart of the Himalayas

 Morning

-2-3 hours Included in daily tourism fee
+3 hours (including drive) Included in daily tariff

 Lunch